Construction Claims Prevention and Resolution

 4. CONSTRUCTIBILITY AND BIDDABILITY REVIEWS

-We have discussed the importance of a review of plans for errors, omissions and conflicts that would lead to a claim for defective construction documents.
+We have discussed the importance of a review of plans for errors, omissions, and conflicts that would lead to a claim for defective construction documents.
 In addition, work products of the engineering department or design professionals can be subject to constructibility and biddability reviews utilizing the services of the resident engineers and inspectors or outside consultants who specialize in this business.

 After an owner decides to build something, the three most important parties in this process of construction are the design professional, the resident engineer team, and the contractor.
 If these reviews are not performed, the contractor is often the innocent victim of a contract package that is deficient in terms of constructibility and biddability.

 Is the contract package an adequate “basis for a bid”?
 Contractors have to be optimists.
-They have limited time to bid projects and are competing with their fellow contractors in a tight market.
+They have limited time to bid on projects and are competing with their fellow contractors in a tight market.
 The courts are sympathetic to this problem.
-If during the prosecution of a claim the contractor can present documentation showing how it put its bid together and show the assumptions made as to means, methods and sequence, that documentation will have great weight as being the contemporaneous actions taken during a short bidding period based upon information available.
+If during the prosecution of a claim the contractor can present documentation showing how it put its bid together and show the assumptions made as to means, methods, and sequence, that documentation will have great weight as being the contemporaneous actions taken during a short bidding period based upon information available.

 The basis for bid must not only be clear as to design intent, but also be a clear basis for constructibility and biddability.
 Resident engineers and inspectors can provide a great service at this point by addressing the following: